Maryla Zalejska-Komar correspondence

 Alexander died March 9, 1998, in Vancouver.
 Saul died May 1, 2002 in Vancouver.
 Gina lives in Vancouver.

-Scope & ContentSub-series is comprised of seventeen letters written from Holocaust survivor M. Zalejska-Komar in Warsaw to Alexander Dimant in Vancouver.
-Letters cover subjects such as the letter-writer’s past experiences in the Warsaw ghetto and personal information about her life and family.
+Scope & ContentSub-series is comprised of seventeen letters written from Holocaust survivor Maryla Zalejska-Komar in Warsaw to Alexander and Gina Dimant in Vancouver.
+Letters cover subjects such as the letter-writer’s memories of the Warsaw ghetto and personal information about her life and family.

 Archival HistoryAccession 2019.012

 System of ArrangementRecords are arranged in chronological order.

 RightsMaterials available for research and education purposes only.
 Permission to publish, copy or otherwise use these materials must be obtained from the VHEC.